JitenShahani/ApiVersioningDemo-.NET-9/README.md

-﻿# 🔄 API Versioning & Keyed Services in .NET 9
+﻿# 🔄 API Versioning in .NET 9

 This project demonstrates how to implement **API Versioning** and **Keyed Services** in a controller-based ASP.NET Core Web API using **.NET 9**.
 It also integrates both **Swagger** and **Scalar** UIs to provide flexible, version-aware API documentation.

 ---

-## 🎯 Project Highlights
+## 🚀 Features & Highlights

+- ✅ Built with **.NET 9** using controller-based architecture for version-aware APIs.
-- ✅ Register and resolve multiple service implementations using `.AddKeyedSingleton()`
+- 🔑 Showcases **Keyed Services** with multiple `IEmployee` implementations using `.AddKeyedSingleton()`.
-- 🔢 Implement API versioning with [`Asp.Versioning.Mvc`](https://github.com/dotnet/aspnet-api-versioning)
-- 🌐 Provide both **Swagger** and **Scalar** UIs for exploring endpoints
-- 🧼 Maintain clean, versioned controller structure with flexible endpoint resolution

----

-## 🚀 Features

-- **.NET 9**: Built with the latest .NET 9 framework.
-- **API Versioning**: Multiple API versions using [Asp.Versioning.Mvc](https://github.com/dotnet/aspnet-api-versioning).
-- **OpenAPI**: Industry-standard specification for describing RESTful APIs in a machine-readable format.
-Learn more at [OpenAPI Specification](https://www.openapis.org).
-  - **Swagger**: Interactive API documentation with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
-  - **Scalar**: Modern, customizable API reference UI with [Scalar](https://scalar.com/).
+- 🔢 Implements **API Versioning** via [`Asp.Versioning.Mvc`](https://github.com/dotnet/aspnet-api-versioning) with `[ApiVersion]` attributes and URL segment routing.
+- 📚 Leverages the [OpenAPI Specification](https://www.openapis.org) to generate interactive, versioned API documentation.
+- 🧭 Supports dual UI rendering via [Swagger UI](https://swagger.io) and [Scalar](https://scalar.com/) for modern API exploration.
+- 🛠️ Includes fail-fast startup validation with `ServiceValidator.cs` to ensure proper DI configuration.
+- ✨ Emphasizes clear structure, clean separation of concerns, and educational readability.

 ---